Lambeth degree: Nature of the degrees

+Due to the ambiguous nature of the degrees awarded, especially those that do not have an examined element, the award of Lambeth degrees had often been criticised.
+Some Archbishops, notably Welby, had silently stopped awarding them for a time, whilst some stronger critics have called for them to be abolished outright.

 Degrees and diplomas

 The degrees for which examination is required fall under the ambit of the Archbishop of Canterbury’s Examination in Theology (AET).
 There were two grades, the STh and the MA.
 The first was the Lambeth Diploma of Student in Theology (STh).
 The Lambeth Diploma was established in 1905 to provide a means of scholarly theological study and to encourage women to study theology.
 It was originally for women only and only since 1944 has it been for men also.
 It might be conducted by examination (part one in three biblical studies subjects, part two in four doctrine and optional subjects) or, since 1913, by a 30,000-40,000 words thesis for suitably qualified candidates (originally with a theology degree but, since 1969, other suitable theological qualifications).

 Whether by examination or by thesis a candidate must have passed, or be exempted from, a paper in New Testament Greek.
 The standard was that of an honours degree.
 Successful candidates might join an association of Lambeth diploma holders.
 Most awards were by thesis alone in the latter years of the qualification.